gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "We'd never have to do chores again."

 Special Leaf shook his head again.
-"Not so handy for whoever's wearin' it," he said.
+"Not so handy for the bot that's wearin' it," he said.
-"You could make a bot do some horrible things and it wouldn't be able to stop itself."
+"You could make it do whatever horrible things you wanted and it wouldn't be able to stop itself."

-Gumption scuffed the ground with his hoof, but whatever apology he might have made was cut off by a shout of, "Mayor Lupus!
+Gumption scuffed the ground with his hoof, but whatever he might have said was cut off by a shout of, "Mayor Lupus!
 Mayor Lupus!"
 A goat with his shirt half-buttoned ran up to them, panting.
 "Where's the mayor?